CJBangert/Memcache-Binary-Protocol/README.md

 # Memcache-Binary-Protocol

 ## Installation
-Usied Python 3.8.10 (anything python 3 should work): pip install -r requiterments.txt
+Used Python 3.8.10 (anything python 3 should work): pip install -r requiterments.txt

 ## To Run: